Con Ed to Inspect and Repair Damaged Sewer Laterals, A Call for Green Infrastructure and More from the Scarsdale Village Board

 In other business at the Village Board, SHS Junior Laila El Moselhy called for the Village to incorporate green infrastructure into the Sheldrake Watershed project with involves draining and culverts across the street from the Scarsdale Middle School and a retention basin at the school field.

-I am here about the Sheldrake Watershed project.
-This is a rare opportunity.
-Most of the plans call for gray infrastructure – larger pipes and culverts and storage systems designed to move water away more efficiently.
+Most of the flood-control projects currently under discussion rely on what engineers call gray infrastructure: larger pipes, culverts, and storage systems designed to move water away more efficiently.
 Those investments are important and necessary.

-I also think this could be an educational opportunity.
-Scarsdale students are learning about climate science, sustainability, engineering and public policy in our classrooms.
-A visible modern stormwater project in our community could become a real-world example of those ideas in practice."
+I also think this could become an educational opportunity.
+Scarsdale students are learning about climate science, sustainability, engineering, and public policy in the classroom.
+A visible, modern stormwater-management project in our own community could become a real-world example of those ideas in practice."

 The Mayor thanked her and said “there has been discussions about stormwater improvements at that site – staff has been talking --but I don’t know if exactly what you are discussing has been discussed.
 Please share your information with us.”